 Politically Informed, Gender Aware Programming: Five Lessons From Practice

-From Silos to Synergy: Learning from Politically Informed, Gender Aware Programs
+For a more detailed discussion of these five areas, see: From Silos to Synergy: Learning from Politically Informed, Gender Aware Programs

 GAPP is led by the Developmental Leadership Program, which involves the University of Birmingham and La Trobe University, in collaboration with the Australian Government.
 Partner organisations include The Asia Foundation, Palladium, RMIT, Kings College London, UCL and the University of Southampton.
 GAPP is supported by the Australian Government through the Department of Foreign Affairs and Trade’s Gender Equality Fund and DFAT’s partnership with The Asia Foundation.